tomterado/Pomodoro-Kirby/READMe.md

 <br>
 To test this Extension:
-1.Clone this repo
+- Clone this repo
-2.Go to Chrome --> More Tools --> Extensions
+- Go to Chrome --> More Tools --> Extensions
-3.Toggle Developer Mode
+- Toggle Developer Mode
-4.Load unpacked with the cloned repo
+- Load unpacked with the cloned repo